 Notarize the company’s Memorandum of Association (MOA)

-The applicant notarizes the standard Memorandum of Association (MOA) at Department of Economic Development (DED).
-Notarization of company takes no more than one day.
+The applicant notarizes the standard Memorandum of Association (MOA) at the Department of Economic Development (DED).
+Notarization of the company takes no more than one day.
 We will assist you to prepare the M&A as per the local laws and regulations.

 File company documents

-Investors need to file the company documents with the Department for Economic Development (DED) and need to obtain trade license after that it needs to register for membership at the Dubai Chamber of Commerce and Industry (DCCI).
+Investors need to file the company documents with the Department for Economic Development (DED) and need to obtain a trade license after that it needs to register for membership at the Dubai Chamber of Commerce and Industry (DCCI).
 To obtain the Trade License and Commercial Registration Certificate investors must submit the following original documents to the Commercial Registry at the Department for Economic Development DED.
-For the convenience of investors these documents can also be submitted online.
+For the convenience of investors, these documents can also be submitted online.

 - The approved application form duly signed by the company’s manager or company’s legal representative(s).